FAQ & Glossary – OIRE

 When will CSIRE become operational?

-How will CSIRE acquire and share metering data?
+How does CSIRE acquire and shares metering data?

-Metering data will be obtained from smart meters, including smart meters, by Distribution System Operators (DSOs) and the Transmission System Operator (TSO), and will be transmitted to CSIRE.
-The CSIRE system will store and make metering data available only to authorized entities.
-CSIRE users, including electricity consumers, will have access to their data through the "Grid User Portal" created by OIRE.
+Metering data are obtained from electricity meters, including smart meters, by Distribution System Operators (DSOs) and the Transmission System Operator (TSO), and are transmitted to CSIRE.
+The CSIRE system stores and makes metering data available only to authorized entities.
+CSIRE users, including electricity consumers, will have access to their data through the My IRE portal created by OIRE.

-How will the implementation of CSIRE affect the functioning of DSOs?
+How does the implementation of CSIRE affect the functioning of DSOs?

-Distribution System Operators will have to adapt the way they execute energy market processes, their systems as well as the scope of processed metering data to the new standards.
-The way of sharing metering data, which DSOs will be obliged to provide to CSIRE, will also change.
+Distribution System Operators have to adapt the way they execute energy market processes, their systems as well as the scope of processed metering data to the new standards.
+The method of sharing metering data, which DSOs are obliged to provide to CSIRE, will also change.

-How will the implementation of CSIRE affect the functioning of energy suppliers?
+How does the implementation of CSIRE affect the functioning of energy suppliers?

-Energy suppliers will have to adapt the way they execute energy market processes as well as their systems to the new standards.
+Energy suppliers have to adapt the way they execute energy market processes as well as their systems to the new standards.
+The method of obtaining metering data – provided to CSIRE by DSOs – will also change.

-How will CSIRE affect the existing model of information exchange among energy market participants?
+How does CSIRE affect the existing model of information exchange among energy market participants?

 Currently, information is exchanged in a distributed and decentralized manner.
-Market participants such as: DSOs, TSOs, suppliers, generators, BRPs, or customers and prosumers, communicate with each other and transmit data among themselves.
+Market participants such as: DSOs, TSOs, suppliers, generators, BRPs, or customers and prosumers, communicate with each other and transmit data among themselves, using various forms of communication.
 In practice, this means that multiple data sources and different standards are in use, and there are many different stakeholders.
 The solution to this problem is the implementation of a central database that will be the main place collecting and providing access to energy market information.
 The centralized model assumes the transfer/exchange of information only with OIRE.

-Where can I find the scope of information that will be processed in CSIRE?
+Where can I find the scope of information that are processed in CSIRE?

-Full specification of the information that will be processed in CSIRE can be found in the appendix to the CSIRE Information Exchange Standards – Appendix 1, Information Scope of CSIRE Messages.
+Full specification of the information that are processed in CSIRE can be found in the appendix to the CSIRE Information Exchange Standards – Appendix 1, Information Scope of CSIRE Messages.

 What is the legal basis for changes in the electricity market?